 If ice cream makes you happy, look no further than The Silver Lining Creamery.

-Local ice cream is a must when you visit a destination and The Silver Lining Creamery will definitely make a great impression.
-Thrillist Online Magazine also recognized The Silverling Creamery as one of the “Best Ice Cream Shops in the Midwest.”
+Local ice cream is a must when you visit a destination, and The Silver Lining Creamery will make a great impression.

-They serve fresh and unique flavors of small 2.5 gallon batches of ice cream.
+They serve fresh and unique flavors of small 2.5-gallon batches of ice cream.

 Beth tried the almond poppyseed, Captain Crunch, German chocolate cake, and lavender honey.
 Her favorite flavor was Captain Crunch.